- Home

 Staging secondary liver cancer

 Staging is the process of working out how far a cancer has spread through the body.
+Because the cancer has spread from another part of the body, secondary liver cancer is considered advanced cancer (also called stage 4 cancer).

-Because the cancer has spread from another part of the body, secondary cancer in the liver is considered advanced cancer.
-It will be given a stage using the system for the primary cancer – for example, if it started in the bowel, it will often be staged using a system called TNM (tumour–nodes–metastasis).
+The secondary cancer will be given a stage using the system for the primary cancer.
+For example, if it started in the bowel, it will often be staged using a system called TNM (tumour–nodes–metastasis).

 Prognosis